codemicro/mercury/README.md

 # Mercury

-*A framework for writing applications using the Gemini protocol*
+*A framework for writing Go applications using the Gemini protocol*

 ---